uber/RIBs/android/tooling/rib-intellij-plugin/README.md

 * Push the commit
 * Push the tags.
 Ex, run `git push origin presidio-intellij-plugin-v1.4.0`
 * Open "release-production-android-presidio-intellij-plugin" in ci-mobile and build your tag.
 Ie, build with "v1.4.0".

-To force engineers to bump the version of your plugin:
-* Update .idea/.requiredPresidioPluginVersion